SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab2 (Bagian 1).md

 ### Menerapkan Waterfall Bila

-- Requirements are complete and very well-known
+- Requirements are complete and very well-known.
-- Product definition is stable
+- Product definition is stable.
-- Technology is understood
+- Technology is understood.
-- The project is large, expensive, and complicated
+- The project is large, expensive, and complicated.

 ### V

 ![V](https://github.com/SyafaHadyan/learn/blob/main/src/Note/Rekayasa%20Perangkat%20Lunak/Pictures/Bab%202/V.png)

+- Extension of the waterfall model -> separation between development and validation & verification (V&V) phases.
+- Emphasizing more on V&V phases -> broken down into unit, integration, and system testings.
+- Each V&V phase results must be compared to each corresponding development phase.
+- Each phase has specific deliverables.

 ### Prototyping